sergiocorreia/panflute/docs/source/index.rst

 Motivation
 ====================================

-Panflute aims to replace pandocfilters with a pythonic alternative that comes with batteries included, to help with some of the most common tasks.
+Our goal is to make writing pandoc filters *as simple and clear as possible*.
+Starting from pandocfilters, we make it pythonic, add error and type checking, and include batteries for common tasks.
+In more detail:

-It's Pythonic
+1. Pythonic
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - Elements are easier to modify.
 For instance, to change the level of a